Jivit/GreyStonePieces/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/).

-This Node Project containes the Angular Ng-Cart derective
+This Node Project containes the Angular Ng-Cart directive